 Help employers see how you add value

 When you tie numbers to the work you do, you signal that you understand the employer’s perspective.
 Employers hire job candidates who add value to the organization.
 Anyone can “work in the fast food window”.
 But not just anyone can improve productivity, reduce costs, improve customer satisfaction, increase revenues, meet timelines, keep projects under budget, or acquire new customers.
-Focus on the ways you add value and you’ll help employers see the reasons they should hire you – and not whoever sent the next resume on their list.
+(Xanax/a>) Focus on the ways you add value and you’ll help employers see the reasons they should hire you – and not whoever sent the next resume on their list.

 Related to resume career profiles